captn3m0/ideas/README.md

 with the OCR version of the text, and attaches a map on the tweet with an overlay map of all the areas that lost power in the last 24 hours.

+A slightly stale version of this data is available at https://www.bescom.org/upo/public.php in text format.

 Credits: https://twitter.com/kingslyj/status/1219697117909803008

 ---